-Teacher modelling, echo reading and choral reading are all strategies used from Y1 - Y6 within Whole Class Reading.
+Teacher modelling, echo reading and choral reading are all strategies used from Y3- Y6 within Whole Class Reading to develop fluency.

 Every class in school has the Reading Spine for their year group displayed.
-These may be used for Story, Whole Class

-Reading but we ensure these key books are included in our curriculum.
+These may be used for Story, Whole Class Reading but we ensure these key books are included in our curriculum.